UofTCoders/council/Council_Roles.md

 5. Maintain the master email list for uoftcoders@gmail.com;
 6. Keep the meeting room key if applicable and coordinate its distribution.

+### Marketing Coordinator

+1. Prepare advertising materials for UofT Coders as needed (posters for special events, for example);
+2. Tweet about UofT Coders events and promote UofT Coders on social media.

+### Co-working Coordinator

+1. Plan and run regular co-working events throughout the semester.

+## Currently unfilled roles

 ### Special Events Coordinator

 1. Responsible for coordinating and organizing: